puppetlabs/tasks-hands-on-lab/6-downloading-and-running-existing-tasks/README.md

     git clone git@github.com:puppetlabs/task-modules.git
     ```

 2. Open `~/.puppetlabs/bolt.yml` and set up the bolt module path.
-The module path includes both modules commited directly in `site` and those managed by the puppetfile in `modules`.
+The module path includes both modules committed directly in `site` and those managed by the puppetfile in `modules`.

     ```
     ---